MANUFACTURER’S ANSWER to

 In North America, we further provide online tools that include a secure proprietary portal that allows authorized dealers and customers to access the following services: ordering, inventory on hand, container delivery, balance of account, shipping information, invoices, bills of lading and product information.
 MAXAM’s vision is to provide business solutions that deliver value by helping our customers improve their profits through the utilization of our products and services.
 Part of achieving that vision is how we tailor our solutions to the AG industry providing timely information related to product availability, delivery and technical recommendations for effective use.

-In the below table we provide a simple approach that will be automating in our new Ag Tire Load & Pressure Calculator:
+The below table provides the simple approach that is now automated in our new Agricultural Tire Load & Pressure Calculator:

 David Graden: Operational Market Manager – Agriculture